conquer891/conquer891.github.io/content/post/joining-data.md

 ## Other joins

 SQL users will be right at home here.
-The joins you have in SQL are available in the dplyr package as well!
+The joins available in SQL are available in the dplyr package as well!

 Let's use left_join() as an example.
 A left join returns all the rows of the first table, even when there is not a matching value in the second table.
 Rows in x without a corresponding match in y will be returned with a NA.
 If there are multiple matches between x and y, every combination will be returned.